code-instable/code-instable/README.md

 ### Academic Projects

-One might be interI ested in the different projects completed during my scholarship at ENSAI :
+One might be interested in the different projects completed during my scholarship at ENSAI.
+These lead to what I am currently working on today, and I tried my best to be as pedagogical as possible, so that you too can learn about something interesting.
+Some are in french though...

-#### Monte Carlo Integration
+#### Monte Carlo Integration [EN]

 [![wAIS Methodological Project ENSAI](https://github-readme-stats.vercel.app/api/pin/?username=allemand-instable&repo=ENSAI-3A-Projet-Methodologie-wAIS)](https://github.com/allemand-instable/ENSAI-3A-Projet-Methodologie-wAIS)

-#### Functional Data Analysis
+#### Functional Data Analysis [FR]

 [![STAGE ENSAI FDA NON PARAM FGAM](https://github-readme-stats.vercel.app/api/pin/?username=allemand-instable&repo=ENSAI-2A-stage-FGAM)](https://github.com/allemand-instable/ENSAI-2A-stage-FGAM)